 In general, educators who completed their programs after August 31, 2004, must complete a verified, multi-year Professional Development Plan (PDP) - see http://tepdl.dpi.wi.gov/pdp/professional-development-plan.

-Educators who completed their program before September 1, 2004, can choose either to complete a verified PDP or to take six semester credits from a regionally accredited college or university.
+Educators who completed their program before September 1, 2004, can choose either to complete a verified PDP or six semester credits from a regionally accredited college or university.
 Continuing Education Units (CEUs) cannot be used in place of credits for license renewal.
 Emergency licenses/permits have separate requirements for renewal (see http://tepdl.dpi.wi.gov/licensing/emergency-license-and-permit).

-To avoid delay in processing your application, please submit a complete application in ELO.
+To avoid delay in processing your application, please submit a complete application in the Educator Licensing Online system.
 Incomplete applications will not be processed.

 Military personnel who are in active duty status at the time of license expiration/renewal may be eligible for a waiver of fee and professional growth requirement.
 Please refer to the Act 209 web page for more information.

-If an applicant holds multiple licenses with different expiration dates, generally any other eligible licenses will be renewed at the same time so all licenses can be on the same validity period.
+If an applicant holds multiple licenses with different expiration dates, other eligible licenses will usually be renewed at the same time so all licenses can be on the same validity period.
 Eligibility depends on the various factors such as license types, license stages, and when the professional growth requirement was completed.

 Initial and Professional Educators who do not complete the required professional development may apply for a one-year non-renewable license, also known as an extension.
 Educators who do not complete the professional development requirement during this additional year will only be eligible for a substitute license until the requirements are fulfilled.
 Tips for applying for the one-year extension are available for Initial Educators and Professional Educators.